chesslablab/website/docs/websocket-connection.md

 The ChesslaBlab website is integrated with [PHP Chess Server](https://chesslablab.github.io/chess-server/), an asynchronous WebSocket server that provides functionality to play chess online over a WebSocket connection.

+The environment variables required for the chess server can be found in the [assets/env.example.js](https://github.com/chesslablab/website/blob/main/assets/env.example.js) file.

 As described in [the docs](https://chesslablab.github.io/chess-server/start/), these are the game modes available:

 - `fen` is used to start games from specific chess positions.